 Formulas are collections of Salt States that contain generic parameter fields.
 Formulas are used within Uyuni to assist with configuring Salt clients.
 Some formulas have extensive configuration options, and use forms to help organize them in the Uyuni Web UI.

 Grains provide information about the hardware of a client.
-For example, the operating system, IP addresses, network interfaces, memory, etc. When running a Salt command from keep in mind any modules and functions called are run locally from the system being called.
-Salt modules are stored on clients and master within the following directory:
+This includes the operating system, IP addresses, network interfaces, and memory.
+When you run a Salt command any modules and functions are run locally from the system being called.
+Salt modules are stored on clients and the Uyuni Server within the

 For more information on grains, see https://docs.saltstack.com/en/latest/topics/grains/.